 Date: Year-Round workshops

 Iowa Summer Writing Festival

 Courses in the Iowa Summer Writing Festival are primarily based on the workshop method.
 Although your workshop leader may include study of published material, in most cases the main text is your own creative work.
 Some workshops are devoted to critiquing work you’ve brought from home, some to generating new work through guided exercises and assignments, and some incorporate a combination of the two.
 Please read the descriptions carefully.

-Dates: June and July, workshops throughout each month
+Dates: June and July workshops available

 Location: The University of Iowa